rachitjindal56/Language-Translator/README.md

-# Language-Translator
+# Stock Market Price Prediction
-This a basic translator
+This a basic model using LSTM